-Khaled Fahmy chairs the history department of the American University in Cairo.
-He and other Egyptians interviewed for this story believe the Brotherhood has as much right as anyone to help shape their country's future, as long as it doesn't try and take over.
+Khaled Fahmy is chairman of the history department of the American University in Cairo.
+He and other Egyptians interviewed for this story believe the Brotherhood has as much right as anyone to help shape their country's future, as long as it doesn't try to take over.

 Brotherhood officials say they have no such plans.

-At a news conference last week, spokesman Mohamed Mosri said the Brotherhood will not run a presidential candidate in any upcoming elections and wants nothing more than to "collaborate" in creating a new Egypt.
+At a news conference last week, spokesman Mohammed Mursi said the Brotherhood will not run a presidential candidate in any upcoming elections and wants nothing more than to "collaborate" in creating a new Egypt.

 And while Brotherhood supporters joined the protests, the group took no leadership role in the uprising that swept Mubarak from power.